Vicg853/VIcg853/README.md

  <table align="center"><tr><td valign="top" width="50%">

-  - 🪄🖥️2nd version of my personal portfolio
+  - 🪄🖥️2nd version of my personal portfolio (using: [GatsbyJS](https://www.gatsbyjs.com/)

-  - 🪄🖥️Developping [@Alpes-Capital](https://github.com/Alpes-Capital) Webpage/online services
+  - 🪄🖥️Developping [@Alpes-Capital](https://github.com/Alpes-Capital) Webpage/online services (using: [NextJS](https://nextjs.org/))

   - Learning/setting up a home server with a Kubernetes Cluster (getting a little pissed off with it 😑😡 but not giving up) (not gonna give you up not gonna let you down... 🎶😁)

    - 🌎✈️🌍Planning on moving from São Paulo, Brasil -> to -> Nice, France